-RootMetrics[®] is an independent mobile analytics firm that collects mobile network performance data to provide a unique and comprehensive view of the consumer mobile experience.
-As part of the RootScore[®] Report series, hundreds of millions of network performance data points are sampled each year, with all tests designed to reflect the different ways people use their smartphones.
+RootMetrics® is an independent mobile analytics firm that collects mobile network performance data to provide a unique and comprehensive view of the consumer mobile experience.
+As part of the RootScore® Report series, hundreds of millions of network performance data points are collected each year, with all tests designed to reflect the different ways people use their smartphones.

-UK and Nation RootScore[®] Reports are based on a combination of results from testing in 16 large metro areas as well as testing across the entirety of the UK and within each of the four UK nations.
-Providing mobile network performance information from nation to neighborhood, RootMetrics reporting can empower the mobile industry and consumers to make more informed mobile decisions.
+UK and Nation RootScore® Reports are based on a combination of results from testing in 16 large metropolitan markets, testing across the entirety of the UK, and within each of the four UK nations.
+Providing mobile network performance data and insights from nation to neighborhood, RootMetrics reporting can empower the mobile industry and consumers to make more informed mobile decisions.